jekyll/minima/_posts/2021-05-14-internship-reflections.md

 ---
 layout: post
 title: "Internship Reflections"
-categories: technical-role
 ---

-I would like to share my internship experience here, and also some reflections.
+I would like to elaborate on my internship experience here, and also provide some reflections.

 ## My Internship Experience Explained

-First, I elaborate objectively on what the points meant on my resume.
+First, I elaborate on the internship experience that I have stated on my [resume](https://blog.huikang.dev/resume).

 **2359 Media**
 `Dec 2018 - Sep 2019`<br>